 HELM_EXPERIMENTAL_OCI=1 helm upgrade \ --install trento-server oci://registry.suse.com/trento/trento-server \ --set trento-web.trentoWebOrigin=TRENTO_SERVER_HOSTNAME \ --set trento-web.adminUser.password=ADMIN_PASSWORD

-To verify that the Trento Server installation was successful, open the URL of the Trento Web console (
+To verify that the Trento Server installation was successful, open the URL of the Trento Web (

 http://TRENTO_SERVER_HOSTNAME